smdogroup/amigo/website/docs/tutorials/cart-pole.md

 :::

-### Component 2: Time Integration
+### Component 2: Time Integration (Collocation)

-The `TrapezoidRule` component enforces trapezoidal collocation constraints for time integration.
-This provides second-order accuracy and implicit stability.
+The `TrapezoidRule` component enforces the **collocation constraints** that discretize the continuous dynamics.
+The trapezoidal rule is a first-order implicit collocation method that:

+- Approximates the integral using the average of function values at interval endpoints
+- Provides second-order accuracy in the state approximation
+- Creates piecewise linear interpolation between discrete nodes
+- Ensures implicit stability for the NLP problem

 ```python
 class TrapezoidRule(am.Component):